 All comments or posts made to Library account walls or pages are public, not private.
 This means that both the posts of the employee administrator and any feedback by other employees or non-employees will become part of the public record.
 Because others might not be aware of the public records law, the Library will include the following statement (or some version of it) somewhere on the social networking application:

-Representatives of the Public Law Library of King County communicate via this Web site.
+Representatives of the King County Law Library communicate via this Web site.
 Consequently any communication via this site (whether by a Library employee or the general public) may be subject to monitoring and disclosure to third-parties.

 In the spirit of transparency, if the Library receives messages through the private message service offered by the social networking application, the Library should encourage users to contact them at firstname.lastname@example.org.
 Private messages that Library receives should be treated as patron e-mails and therefore, as public records.
 The Library or staff member should reply using email@example.com.